Best Mattresses for Sleep Apnea of 2023

 Materials and Design

-- Innerspring: An innerspring mattress is constructed with a core layer of springs sandwiched between layers of foam or a pillow top.
+- Innerspring: Innerspring mattresses are constructed with a core layer of springs sandwiched between layers of foam or a pillow top.
 These beds offer lots of bounce but little contouring.
 If you find them comfortable, however, there is nothing to say they are bad for your sleep apnea.
 Look for an organic cotton or hypoallergenic comfort layer to support better breathing.

 - Memory Foam: Memory foam mattresses have amazing support for side sleepers.
 They are body-contouring and pressure-relieving and work best for sleep apnea at a medium firmness.
 Since weight can be associated with sleep apnea, you don’t want too soft a foam where you will sink and not be supported.
 You also may want to check for non-toxic certifications.